 Blogs help you generate the much-needed traffic to your site.
 Therefore, it must be an integral part of your marketing strategy.

 How it works is very simple.
-You create content around researched keyword.
-Share it on your social profiles, which encourages shares and linking.
+You create content around the researched keywords.
+Share it on your social profiles, which encourages sharing and linking.
 How much traffic you generate through social sharing depends on how many followers you have.
 Of course, all visitors are welcome, but this is not the ultimate traffic we are after.

-We are interested in the article to rank well in the SERPs.
+We are interested in ranking the article well in the SERPs.
 And the traffic that we get from search engines.